 Millennials not buying Homes

 Previous generations were lucky – opportunities to invest and build a property portfolio cheaply and quickly in the 1980 and 90s almost defy belief.
 Buy-to-let, 100% + mortgages, few questions asked and even fewer answers checked.
-As a result, today’s levels of deposit or down payment required ranges from 5% – 40% of the agreed price.
+Our post first time buyers invest in property reflects the change in property spending and lending from the late 1980s to now.
+As a result of that change, today’s levels of deposit or down payment required ranges from 5% – 40% of the agreed price.

 It stops many young people from even thinking about property owning.
 The rise of the gig-economy has also shaken up the buying pattern.
 But things have changed for better too.
 Millennial have different choices and opportunities: It’s easier and cheaper to travel now with the arrival of budget airlines arrived.
 And the internet helps finding jobs which can be carried out on-the-go has revolutionised the way we are now able to work and travel at the same time.